Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 ## Dependency Injection

 Many of the game objects need to draw themselves.
 In order to do this, they need access to the canvas rendering context.
-This is a dependency.
+This is a _dependency_.
 These classes should NOT rely on a global variable!
-The solution is to inject the dependency.
+The solution is to inject the _dependency_.

 ```JavaScript
  class Ball {